Women's Entrepreneurship Day: Inaugural event at the United Nations

 Women's Entrepreneurship Day event convenes at the United Nations in New York City including a conference, speakers, and the inaugural Women's Entrepreneurship Day Pioneer Awards.
 An Education Philanthropy Pioneer Award was given to Barack Obama’s grandmother Sarah Obama, for her work in bringing gender equality to education in that country.
 Obama was presented the award by actress Quvenzhané Wallis.
 Loreen Arbus received an award for her philanthropic work, as did to Lynn Tilton.

-Other attendees of the United Nations inaugural launch included actress Rose Byrne; Miss Universe Gabriela Isler; Jimmy Choo co-founder Tamara Mellon; and First Ladies Gertrude Maseko of Malawi and Penehupifo Pohamba of Namibia.
+Other attendees of the United Nations inaugural launch included Miss Universe Gabriela Isler; Jimmy Choo co-founder Tamara Mellon; and First Ladies Gertrude Maseko of Malawi and Penehupifo Pohamba of Namibia.
 Delegations were sent from many different nations attended the event as well.
 A second WED is planned at the United Nations in 2015: the United Nations Foundation is a founding partner of the events.